-Table 8-108 PRBS Checker Benavior Per Lane Gate Timer Configuration Byte 177 (D7-D0) Description Gated, nnn configured secs.
+Configuration Byte 177 (D7-D0) Description Gated, nnn configured secs.
 Since 13h:129.3=0 the control 13h:177.7 is ignored.
-X000 nnny nnn !=000 PRBS Error Counters are gated.
-Whenever PRBS checkers are enabled in 13h:160 or 13h:168, the respective Host or Media lane gate timers will reset to 0, error counters for the enabled lanes will reset to 0 and start accumulating errors.
-Since there are individual per lane gate timers, these timers reset independently to provide the most accurate per lane gated time as possible.
-When the gate time configured by nnn expires, the error counters stop counting and the host can inspect pr collect the results of the finished gating period in the Diagnostics Area on Page 14h, using the Selectors 01h-05h and 11h-15h (if supported).
+X00 0 nnn y nnn!=000 PRBS Error Counters are gated.
+When a PRBS checker is enabled in 13h:160 (or in 13h:168), the relevant Host (or Media) lane gate timer resets to 0, error counters for the enabled lanes are reset and then start accumulating errors.
+Since the gate timers are individual per lane, these timers reset independently to provide the most accurate per lane gated time as possible.
+When the configured gate time expires, the error counters stop counting and the host can inspect or collect the results of the finished gating period in the Diagnostics Area on Page 14h, using the Selectors 01h-05h and 11h-15h (if supported).
 If 13h:129.4 = 0, real time error information is not updated while gating is in progress, but only at the end of the gate.
-If 13h:129.4 = 1, real time error information is available on Page 14h using the Selectors 01h-05h.
-These real time error information will be updated with period configured by y.
+If 13h:129.4 = 1, real time error information is available on Page 14h using the Selectors 01h-05h, whereby real time error information is updated with period configured by y.
 This mode is useful if the gating period is long.
-A host may periodically read the real-time error information during gating and react if bad performance is detected.
-To restart gating, the host toggles the PRBS checker enable registers 160 and 168 or sets and ceases 13h:177.5.
+A host may then periodically read the real-time error information during gating and, e.g., react if bad performance is detected.
+To restart gating, the host toggles the PRBS checker enable registers 13h:160 and 13h:168 or sets and ceases 13h:177.5.
 Gated, nnn configured secs.
 Since 13h:129.3=0 the control 13h:177.7 is ignored.
 If the Page 13h:129.2 is set, and the host writes a 1 to Bit4 of Byte 177, the gating timer will automatically restart.
-Xx01 nnny nnn !=000 This behavior is the same as the above row, except for the behavior when the gate timer expires and exceeds the configured gate time.
+Xx0 1 nnn y nnn !=000 This behavior is the same as the above row, except for the behavior when the gate timer expires and exceeds the configured gate time.
 Module shall support Selectors 11h-15h to use this feature.
 Here at the end of the gate, that is when the individual per lane gate timer expires and exceeds the configured "nnn" elapsed time, the PRBS error information will be presented in the error information results via Selectors 11h-15h.
 The current error information will reset, and the gate timer will be reset to 0 and restart accumulating errors for a new gating period.
 The host will have to read the error information from the previous gated time using the error information results Selectors 11h-15h.
-Restart gate timer (Bit 5) aka Reset Error Information x01x nnn y nnn !=000 This bit is used to restart all enabled Bank and lanes gate timers.
-When Bit 177.5 is raised, all enabled lanes error counters are frozen, and the gate timers are stopped.
-If Byte177.7=0 when Bit 177.5 is ceased, all enabled gate timers of the current Bank are restarted from 0, error information is reset, and a new error accumulation gate period is started.
-If Byte177.7=1 when Bit 177.5 is ceased, all enabled gate timers of all Banks with Bit 177.7=1 are restarted from 0, error information is reset, and a new error accumulation gate period is started.
+Restart gate timer (Bit 5) aka Reset Error Information x0 1 x nnn y nnn !=000 This bit is used to restart all enabled Bank and lanes gate timers.
+When 13h:177.5 is raised, all enabled lane error counters are frozen, and the gate timers are stopped.
+If 13h:177.7=0 when 13h:177.5 is ceased, all enabled gate timers of the current Bank are restarted from 0, error information is reset, and a new error accumulation gate period is started.
+If 13h:177.7=1 when 13h:177.5 is ceased, all enabled gate timers of all Banks with 13h:177.7=1 are restarted from 0, error information is reset, and a new accumulation gate period is started.
 The host may also individually toggle host Byte 160 or media Byte 168 enable bits to restart the gate timer for the host and media lanes independently.
-In this case, only the error information of the

-Configuration Byte 177 (D7-D0) Description enable or disabled lane will reset and start count or freeze in its last value respectively.
+In this case, only the error information of the enable or disabled lane will reset and start count or freeze in its last value respectively.

-8.11.12Loopback Controls
+8.12.12 Loopback Controls